 The Sex Life of the Foot & Shoe by William Rossi (1976) The subtitle of this work is “An occasionally indecent exploration of the sexual history of feet and footwear.”

 My perspective: I occasionally read a book for a wink, a smile and greater awareness.
 In this case Rossi’s work is thought provoking entertainment with a number of cultural insights added while much seems common sense especially within the framework of social/cultural history and anthropology – “The foot is an erotic organ and the shoe is it’s sexual covering.”
 The author quotes numerous sources e.g. psychologist Bernard Rudofsky’s studies that show the word feet “as a euphemism for the genitals.”
-And regarding some shoes, the author states, well they sexual with a few being fashionably “pornographic.”
+And regarding some shoes, the author states, well they are sexual with a few being fashionably “pornographic.”

 I thought of Freud when I originally perused this work as I recall studies in the history of theater, costume and the fine arts and anthropology.
 Upon reading this work and the studies referenced I found this book enjoyable, while knowing there’s even more to the story which Rossi would probably acknowledge.